ldynia/archcolider/4.ADRs/010 Feedback System separation.md

 ## Context

 A user would like to read or write a review for a meal that he has ordered.
-Business would like to obtaing feedbacks on its service in order to imporove it.
+Businesses would like to obtain feedback on its service in order to improve it.

-Two diffrent feedback methods:
+Two different feedback methods:
-- surveys (ocasional questionaries about general aspects of the app/service)
+- surveys (occasional questionnaires about general aspects of the app/service)
 - feedback (is an opinion about an order or app/service)

 ## Decision

 We'll create a simple in app feedback system that will allow users to provide feedback about orders and service.
-We'll incorporate survey into feedback in order to take adventages of 3rd parties services which specilize in feedback aquisitions such survey monkey, google surveys, etc..
+We'll incorporate surveys into feedback in order to take advantage of 3rd parties services which specialize in feedback acquisitions such survey monkey, google surveys, etc..

 ## Consequences

-**Positive:** Reviews will encurage users to compose own menus.
-Delegating surveys to 3rd parties services would allow food pharmacy to focus on improvment of core business.
-This decision will create lose coupling of the entities in the system.
+**Positive:** Reviews will encourage users to compose their own menus.
+Delegating surveys to 3rd parties services would allow food pharmacy to focus on improvement of core business.
+This decision will create loose coupling of the entities in the system.

-**Negative**: Because, content can be voulgar, admin would have to moderate reviews.
+**Negative**: Because, content can be vulgar, admin would have to moderate reviews.

-**Neutral:** System will have to store images, therfore increasing costs of businesss operations.
+**Neutral:** System will have to store images, therefore increasing costs of business operations.

 ## Reason

-Incorporating 3rd party system might cause security breaches of personal data.
-Combersome gathering, aggregating and store of results.
-Requires coordinated way of storing and processing result.
+Incorporating 3rd party systems might cause security breaches of personal data.
+Cumbersome gathering, aggregating and store of results.
+Requires coordinated way of storing and processing results.
 Managing permissions to create, add, and stop surveys might be challenging.